-How to Protect Yourself from Being Sexually Assaulted?
+How to Protect Yourself from Being Sexually Assulted?

-- Do not write your full name on mailboxes or phone books, this helps prevent targeting of female victims.
+- Do not write your full name on mailboxes or phone books, this helps prevent targetting of female victims.

 - Install an anti-theft chain or device on main door, and make sure you know the visitor before opening the door.